 Since yew wood types have high oil content, the epoxy resin will harden faster and stronger as you create the flowing river effect on its surface.
 It’s also a versatile option with excellent decay and water damage resistance.

 However, it has cons, too.
-Know yew wood’s disadvantages, to know what to expect!
+Find out yew wood’s disadvantages, to know what to expect!

 Sycamore wood works well as epoxy table material because it’s lighter than other available options in the market.
-It belongs to the medium-density category, so we don’t doubt that it will offer a durable and sturdy surface for different woodworking projects.
+It belongs to the medium-density category, so it will offer a durable and sturdy surface for different woodworking projects.

 These materials have easy workability and wide availability around the US, so they should suit the needs of a woodworking beginner trying to build crystal-clear epoxy tables.